 There are close to one million shipments of hazardous materials occurring daily in the United States, according to data from the U.S. Department of Transportation (DOT).
 The safe distribution and handling of chemicals is an important indicator of performance, so Responsible Care companies track hazardous material distribution incidents reported to DOT.

 In 2012, the most recent year for which data are available, Responsible Care companies reported less than 730 distribution incidences, the vast majority of which were minor in nature, meaning that no injuries occurred and minimal product and property damages were incurred as a result of the incident.
 Since 1995, the number of distribution incidents among member companies has declined by 67 percent.

 « back to top

 A process safety incident as defined by the Center for Chemical Process Safety is an unplanned event arising from the manufacturing process that results in a product spill, fire, explosion, or injury.
 By managing, tracking and reporting process safety incidents, Responsible Care companies can benchmark their performance and set goals for improvement.
 Responsible Care companies publicly report process safety incidents on an annual basis, surpassing government requirements.

 Responsible Care companies are working to make the industry even safer for our employees and communities.
-ACC member companies operate about 2,000 facilities nationwide and reported 225 process safety incidents in 2012.
-More than half of ACC members had no process safety incidents in 2012.
-In addition, of the reported 225 incidences in 2012, only three percent of incidents warranted a Severity Level of 1, according to ACC’s Severity Rating Index.
+ACC member companies operate about 2,000 facilities nationwide and reported 237 process safety incidents in 2013.
+More than half of ACC members had no process safety incidents in 2013.
+In addition, of the reported 237 incidences in 2013, only six percent of incidents warranted a Severity Level of 1, according to ACC’s Severity Rating Index.

 « back to top